ashanren/TV-Downloader-Bot/README.md

 # TV-Downloader-Bot

-a few simple bots to download tv shows from various websites
+Application to download tv shows and movies from various websites.

-Fmovie have been recently updated so bot not working currently
+Fmovie have been recently updated so bot not working currently.

-Seriesonline is operational
+Seriesonline is operational.

 # Core Dependencies